niels-lubbes/surface_equivalence/README.md

-# Orbital
+# Surface Equivalence

 ## Introduction

-Surface-Equivalence is a library for computing projective equivalences between surfaces, if such equivalence exists.
+Surface-Equivalence is a library for computing projective isomorphisms between surfaces, if such isomorphisms exists.

 This library depends on [SageMath](https://SageMath.org) libraries and uses [Maple](https://www.maplesoft.com) for Groebner basis computations.